Navigating Power of Sale and Foreclosure in Ontario

 Understanding Power of Sale in Ontario

 Power of Sale is the most common mortgage remedy and a common legal option in Ontario.
-It allows mortgage lenders to sell a home when the borrower does not make their mortgage payments.
-Unlike Foreclosure, where the lender owns the home, Power of Sale helps the lender get back the money owed, while giving the homeowner a chance to keep any remaining value.
+It allows mortgage lenders to sell a home when the borrower does not make their mortgage payments and has an outstanding mortgage balance.
+Unlike Foreclosure, where the lender owns the home, Power of Sale helps the lender get back the money owed, while giving the homeowner a chance to keep any remaining value minus any outstanding mortgage balance.

 This process has important steps and legal points to consider.
 It starts with the issuance of a Notice of Sale.
 Then, there is a redemption period.
 During this time, the homeowner can fix the missed payments.
 If the problem is not fixed, the property is sold at fair market value.
 Lenders like this option because it is faster and works well.